Nickhunt2243/lambda-calculus-interpreter/README.md

-This project was built to demonstrate the core concepts from a graduate compiler construction course (CSCI 742) covering lexical analysis, parsing, type systems, semantics, and interpreters — originally implemented in Clojure, rebuilt here in Python.
+This project was built to demonstrate the core concepts from a graduate compiler construction course (CSCI 742) covering lexical analysis, parsing, type systems, semantics, and interpreters.
+Originally implemented in Clojure, rebuilt here in Python.

 The language design is influenced by the ML family of languages, with syntax